 Classification & Assessment of Injury Severity

 Traumatic brain injury is usually categorized as open or closed.
 Open injuries are the result of penetration of the skull by missile or sharp object or deformation of the skull with exposure of the underlying intracranial tissues.
 Closed injuries are the result of blunt trauma to the head, which causes movement (intracranial acceleration or deceleration and rotational forces) and compression of brain tissue.
-Brain contusions are referred to as coup (occurring at the site of injury) or contra-coup (occurring on the ...
+Brain contusions are referred to as coup (occurring at the site of injury) or contra-coup (occurring ...